mileweb/docs-content-cdn/docs/edge-logic/faq.md

 ```nginx
 add_header CDN-Name Quantil;
 ```
-We created a proprietary directive [`origin_header_modify`](</docs/edge-logic/supported-directives.md#origin_header_modify>) to manipulate the response header from origin, before all other processings of the response.
-This is very useful if you want to override some settings from the origin that affect how CDN servers process the response.
+We created a proprietary directive [`origin_header_modify`](</docs/edge-logic/supported-directives.md#origin_header_modify>) to manipulate the response header from origin, before all the other processings happen to the response.
+This is very useful if you want to override some settings (such as cache time) from the origin that may affect how CDN servers process the response.
-We also have a dedicated directive [`sanitize_accept_encoding`](</docs/edge-logic/supported-directives.md#sanitize_accept_encoding>) to modify the `accept-encoding` request header received from the client in order to consolidate the responses from the origin to improve the cache hit ratio.
+In order to consolidate the responses from the origin to improve the cache hit ratio, we also created a dedicated directive [`sanitize_accept_encoding`](</docs/edge-logic/supported-directives.md#sanitize_accept_encoding>) to modify the `accept-encoding` request header received from the client.

 ### The support (and non-support) of `Vary`